The Best Magnetic Shower Curtains (2026)

 Do I still need a liner with a magnetic curtain?

 It depends on the material.
-A clear PEVA liner like the Titanker or a polyester and PEVA fabric curtain is water-resistant on its own, so no separate liner is required.
+A clear PEVA liner like the Titanker, or a polyester and PEVA fabric curtain, is water-resistant on its own, so you need no separate liner.
 A natural-fiber curtain like the 100% cotton River Dream is not waterproof by itself and works best with a liner behind it.

 What is the difference between a magnetic hem and a weighted hem?